Djakarta (artist)

-Djakarta is an American contemporary artist, comedian and actress.
+Djakarta Jacobs, better known mononymously as Djakarta, is an American contemporary artist, comedian and actress.
 She is often mistaken for a persona she developed named "Deena Jacobs," who has appeared on numerous reality shows including Divorce Court, Dr. Drew’s Lifechangers, RuPaul's Drag U and H8R as well as her YouTube rants which are featured on blogs such as The Huffington Post, Perez Hilton, Bossip and Sister2Sister.